Effective: March 1, 2018

 7.9 Merchant will not incur excessive Chargebacks.
 If Toast determines that Merchant is incurring excessive Chargebacks, Toast may establish controls or conditions governing Merchant’s Toast Account, including without limitation, by (a) establishing new processing fees, (b) creating a Reserve in accordance with sub-section 7.8, and (c) delaying payouts.

 7.10 Merchant will assist Toast when requested, at Merchant’s expense, to investigate any of Merchant’s transactions processed through the Services.
 To that end, Merchant permits Toast to share information about a Chargeback with Customer, Customer’s financial institution and Merchant’s financial institution in order to investigate and/or mediate a Chargeback.
 Toast will request necessary information from Merchant to contest the Chargeback.
 If the Chargeback is successfully contested, Toast will release the reserved funds to the Bank Account.
 If a Chargeback dispute is not resolved in Merchant’s favor by the Card network or issuing bank or Merchant chooses not to contest the Chargeback, Toast may recover the Chargeback amount and any associated fees as described in this Agreement in accordance with Section 7.9.
 Merchant acknowledges that its failure to assist Toast in a timely manner when investigating a transaction, including providing necessary documentation within the time period specified in Toast’s request, may result in an irreversible Chargeback.
-Toast reserves the right, upon notice to Merchant, to charge a fee for mediating and/or investigating Chargeback disputes.
+Toast will charge a fee for mediating and/or investigating Chargeback disputes.

 7.11 Toast may decide not to authorize or settle any transaction that Merchant submits to Toast if Toast reasonably believes that the transaction is in violation of any Toast agreement, or exposes Merchant, other Toast users, Toast processors or Toast to harm.
 Harm includes without limitation fraud, a violation of individual or proprietary rights and other criminal acts.
 If Toast reasonably suspects that Merchant’s Toast Account or Bank Account has been used for an unauthorized, illegal, or criminal purpose, Merchant gives Toast express authorization to share information about Merchant, Merchant’s Toast Account and Bank Account, and any of Merchant’s transactions with law enforcement.